-Our business plan calls for significant infusion of additional capital to establish additional Jatropha farms in Mexico and other locations.
+To date, we have funded our operations from loans we have obtained, from the proceeds of the sale of equity and debt securities of the Company, and from the management fees we have received from commercial clients and GCE Mexico I, LLC.
+Recently we have also commenced generating cash from Jatropha related consulting services that we currently provide to third parties.
+We anticipate that we will continue to generate such consulting services in the near term, and that such consulting fees fund our immediate, short-term working capital needs.
+However, we do not have sufficient cash in hand to continue our current operations through the end of the fiscal year and we may need to raise funds in the future in order to continue to operate.
+In addition, our business plan calls for significant infusion of additional capital to establish additional Jatropha farms in Mexico and other locations.
 Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional farms.
-Accordingly, we will have to obtain significant additional capital through the sale of equity and/or debt securities, the forward sale of Jatropha oil and carbon offset credits, and from other financing activities, such as strategic partnerships and joint ventures.
+Accordingly, in order to increase our farm ownership and operations, we will have to obtain significant additional capital through the sale of equity and/or debt securities, the forward sale of Jatropha oil and carbon offset credits, and from other financing activities, such as strategic partnerships and joint ventures.
 The formation and funding of the GCE Mexico I, LLC was the first of a series of planned transactions to expand our Jatropha operations.
 Under GCE Mexico I, LLC, our 5,150-acre farm in Tizimin, Mexico was recently expanded by the acquisition of approximately 3,700 additional acres.

 Effective July 2, 2009, we purchased all of the outstanding capital stock of Technology Alternatives Limited, a company formed under the laws of Belize ("TAL"), from its four shareholders.
 TAL owns and operates a 400-acre farm in subtropical Belize, Central America, which currently is producing Jatropha.
 TAL also has been performing plant science research and has been providing technical advisory services for propagation of Jatropha for a number of years.
 Under the Stock Purchase Agreement, as amended, in consideration for the purchase of all of the shares of TAL, (i) promissory notes were issued by TAL to the four former owners as evidence of its indebtedness to them in the aggregate amount of \$516,139 Belize Dollars (US \$268,036 based on exchange rates in effect at July 2, 2009), and (ii) an aggregate of 8,952,757 unregistered shares of our common stock were issued to the four former owners.
-The entire outstanding balance of the promissory notes will mature on June 28, 2010.
-Since the TAL promissory notes is secured by a mortgage on the 400 acre farm, our failure to pay this note upon its maturity could result in the loss of that farm and our investment in the Belizean Jatropha farm.
+The maturity date of the promissory notes has been extended through January 1, 2011.
+Since the TAL promissory notes are secured by a mortgage on the 400-acre farm, our failure to pay these notes upon their maturity could result in the loss of that farm and our investment in the Belizean Jatropha farm.

 While we have commenced negotiations with various third parties to obtain additional funding from strategic partnerships and for the sale of carbon credits, no assurance can be given that we will be able to enter into any agreements to obtain funding, sell carbon credits or form additional strategic partnerships.
-Without raising additional cash (through the sale of our securities, the sale or carbon credits, or strategic arrangements), we will not be able to effect our new business plan in the Jatropha business and will have to further reduce our operations, revise our business plan, and may either/or temporarily or permanently cease operations.
+Without raising additional cash (through the sale of our securities, the sale or carbon credits, or strategic arrangements), we will not be able to implement our business plan in the Jatropha business and will have to further reduce our operations, revise our business plan to reduce the scope of our planned operations.